jquery-archive/PEP/README.md

 ### Browser Compatibility

 PEP should work on IE 10+ and the latest versions of Chrome, Safari, Firefox, and Opera.
+In any [browser implementing Pointer Events natively](http://caniuse.com/#feat=pointer) (detected by checking for `window.PointerEvent`), PEP won't do anything.